LordSnoosh/SEIR2222/work/w10/d5/01-mern-infrastructure-part-2.md

 ### How it Works - React Router Is Component-Based!

-**React Router provides several components used to conditionally render our app's components based upon the path of the address bar's URL.**
+**React Router provides several components used to conditionally render our app's components based upon the path of the URL in the address bar**

 Please read the above again because it's fundamental to understanding how React Router works.